 - KPIs can be monitored via a data metric like a leading indicator, or via a classification system;

 - KPI goals work well when comparing to the previous year of operations to ensure continuous improvement; and

 - You can use an aviation safety software to automatically monitor KPI performance.

 If you are having difficulty monitoring or reviewing the performance of a KPI, it indicates that the KPI probably is not an ideal, SMART metric, and should be updated.

 How Many KPIs Should Your Company Have

-More KPIs does not mean better.
-You should have a list of KPIs with a length that is commiserate with your list of safety objectives.
+More KPIs do not mean better.
+You should have a list of KPIs with a length that is commiserated with your list of safety objectives.
 If you have 12 safety objectives for the current year, you might have a list of KPIs that is 10-15 metrics or classifications.

 Too many KPIs dilutes the effectiveness and defeats the purpose of key performance indicators.
 Too few KPIs and you are probably not monitoring an area of the critical safety performance of your SMS.

 Large organizations may have more KPIs, smaller organizations may have less.
 But again, the key point here is that your number of KPIs should be on par with your number of current safety targets/objectives.